 1. During the primary authentication procedure, the AUSF interacts with the UDM in order to fetch authentication information such as subscription credentials (e.g. AKA Authentication vectors) and the authentication method using the Nudm_UEAuthentication_Get Request service operation.

-2. In the response, the UDM may also indicate to the AUSF whether ProSe Key Identifier (P-KID) need to be generated for the UE.
+2. In the response, the UDM may also indicate to the AUSF whether ProSe Key Identifier (P-KID) needs to be generated for the UE.
 If the ProSe Indicator is included, the UDM shall also include the RID of the UE.

 3. If the AUSF receives the ProSe indication from the UDM, the AUSF shall store the KAUSF and generate the P-KID from KAUSF after the primary authentication procedure is successfully completed.